systemd/systemd/docs/ENVIRONMENT.md

   prefixed with `:` in which case the kernel command line option takes precedence, if it is specified as well.

-installed systemd tests:

-* `$SYSTEMD_TEST_DATA` — override the location of test data.
-This is useful if a test executable is moved to an arbitrary location.

 `nss-systemd`:

 * `$SYSTEMD_NSS_BYPASS_SYNTHETIC=1` — if set, `nss-systemd` won't synthesize